Print

 Instructions

 1. Mix the meatballs.
-If you’re cooking the meatballs in the oven, heat it to 430F/220C fan and line an oven tray with baking paper.
-Add the ground lamb, 1 teaspoon each of ground cumin, cinnamon, paprika, salt and chilli flakes to a mixing bowl, along with the grated (or finely diced) onion, 1/2 a cup of flat-leaf parsley leaves and 3 crushed garlic cloves.
+If you’re cooking the meatballs in the oven, heat it to 425°F (220°C fan) and line a sheet pan with parchment paper.
+Add the ground meat, 1 teaspoon each of ground cumin, cinnamon, paprika, salt, and chili flakes to a mixing bowl, along with the grated (or finely diced) onion, 1/2 a cup of flat-leaf parsley leaves, and 3 crushed garlic cloves.
 Use either your hands (wear gloves if you like) or a spatula to mix everything well – you want the spices and onion to be evenly distributed throughout the meat.

 2. Form the meatballs.
 I find it’s easiest to do this with damp hands – this way the mixture won’t stick as much to your hands and make a mess.
-If you’re cooking the meatballs in the oven, you can place the formed balls straight on your lined oven tray – if you’re cooking them on the stove top, get a large plate out to put them on.
+If you’re cooking the meatballs in the oven or air fryer, you can place the formed balls straight on your lined oven tray or your air fryer basket – if you’re cooking them on the stove top, get a large plate out to put them on.
 Scoop up about a tablespoon of the mixture, then roll it into a ball in your hands.
 Repeat with the rest of the mixture.
 You should get around 30 small meatballs.

 3. Cook the meatballs.
-If you’re using the oven: place your meatballs on the prepared tray in the oven for 15 minutes, until they’re lovely and brown – to get them really charred, pop them under the broiler (grill) for another 5 or so minutes.
-If you’re cooking them on the stovetop: heat 1 tablespoon of olive oil in a frying pan, and set over medium-high heat.
+If you’re using the oven: place your meatballs on the prepared tray in the oven for 15 to 20 minutes, until they’re lovely and brown – to get them really charred, pop them under the broiler (grill) for another 5 or so minutes.
+If you’re cooking them on the stovetop: heat 1 tablespoon of olive oil in a frying pan, and set it over medium-high heat.
 Turn the heat to high, then add the meatballs, and cook for 5 or so minutes, tossing them around so they cook evenly.
 You may need to do this in batches, depending on the size of your pan.
+Or, air fry at 400°F (200°C) for 10 minutes, giving them a shake halfway through.

 4. Make the tahini sauce.
-Use a fork to mix 1/2 cup tahini with the lemon juice and a pinch of salt, then drizzle in enough water, mixing as you go, until the sauce is the consistency of heavy (double) cream.
-It will look like the sauce has split and won’t come together but I promise it will!
+Use a fork to mix 1/2 cup tahini with the lemon juice, the crushed garlic, and a pinch of salt, then drizzle in enough water, mixing as you go, until the sauce is the consistency of heavy (double) cream.
+Start with 1/4 cup of water and keep adding from there.
+It will look like the sauce has split and won’t come together, but I promise it will!
 It will also thicken up as it sits, so don’t worry if you think it’s a bit runny.
 And if it IS too runny, just add a little more tahini to thicken it up.

 Notes